tensorflow/tensorflow/ci/official/README.md

 #   and scripts on Linux create a persistent container called "tf"
 #   which mounts your TensorFlow directory into the container.
 #
+#   Important: because the container is persistent, you cannot change TFCI
+#   variables in between script executions.
+To forcibly remove the
+#   container and start fresh, run "docker rm -f tf".
+Removing the container
+#   destroys some temporary bazel data and causes longer builds.
+#
 #   You will need the NVIDIA Container Toolkit for GPU testing:
 #   https://github.com/NVIDIA/nvidia-container-toolkit
 #